Come Work at HJF!

 Minimum Experience: Infectious Diseases Fellowship training, preferably also Epidemiology/Public Health training.

 Physical Capabilities: Standing and sitting.
 Able to meet travel requirements to support clinical research in potentially austere environments as required.

 Required Licenses, Certification or Registration: (MD or DO) Licensure to practice medicine within the continental United States; board certified or board eligible for certification in the specialty associated with the clinical research program.

 Supervisory Responsibilities/Controls: May supervise IDCRP personnel including clinicians, scientists, researchers or medical support staff.

 Work Environment: Hospital, clinic or office environment.

-Background: DoD Common Access Card (CAC) required.
+Background: Eligibility to obtain DoD Common Access Card (CAC) required.